Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

-The division of scorecard into various sub-sections is the most distinctive feature according to Lafferty Publications.
-Initially Norton and Kaplan divided the screcard into customer, financial, innovation and learning strategies.
-These components were described by Organizational Thoughtware International & Visum Solutions, Inc. under the headings: customer perspective, financial perspective, learning and growth perspective and internal perspective.
+The division of a scorecard into various subsections is the most distinctive feature, according to Lafferty Publications.
+Initially, Norton and Kaplan divided the scorecard into customer, financial, innovation and learning strategies.
+These components were described by Organizational Thoughtware International & Visum Solutions, Inc. under the headings: customer perspective, financial, learning and growth and internal, which are detailed as follows:

 This relates to proper deployment of efforts to cope with customer perspectives and financial perspective.
-The customers should be allowed to touch and feel the innovative or value added products produced by an organization to know that they have got what they needed, otherwise it is just an assumption.
+The customers should be allowed to touch and feel the innovative or value-added products produced by an organization.
+This helps them know if they get what they needed, otherwise it is just an assumption.
 Unless the customer is allowed to measure the comfort or difficulty level of the product it is only like a technique-less philosophy.
-According to business experts, four internal processes can be used to implement a strategy in this regard.
-These include:
+According to business experts, four internal business processes can be used to implement a strategy in this regard.
+These are as follows:

-This designs the future shape of the business.
+This learning growth shapes the business processes of strategy map.
 At this point implementation of a strategy becomes possible after controlling it critically.
-Some of the precious organizations which have reached this point have set aside the cause-and-effect linkage and financial objectives to achieve it as it is important for the progress of an organization.
-As can also be seen in the sample balanced scorecard, this can be divided into three important fields:
+Some organizations that have reached this point have set aside the cause-and-effect linkage and financial objectives to achieve it, as it is important for the progress of an organization.
+As can also be seen in the sample, this can be divided into three important fields as follows:

-Core Competencies and Skills of the employees: to achieve significant return it is important to invest strategically on human capital.
-An aligned human resource management development and training plan will help an organization to utilize it fruitfully.
-Hiring, development, maintenance and reward of knowledgeable workers are the fundamental necessity as they are the lifeline of a business.
+- Core Competencies and Skills of the employees: In order to achieve significant return it is important to invest strategically in human capital.
+An aligned human resource management, development and training plan will help an organization to succeed.
+Hiring, developing and rewarding of workers are fundamental to the lifeline of a business.

-Technological ability: It is required to control the central capabilities of a business.
-Managing the repeatable and routine events comes under technological ability.
-ATM machine of a bank is a good example of technological ability as it manages relationships along with fulfilling personalized needs by leaving money after handling the process predictably and repetitively.
+- Technological ability: This is required to control the central capabilities of a business.
+Managing the repeatable and routine events comes under this heading.
+An ATM machine of a bank is a good example of technological ability as it manages relationships along with fulfilling customers’ personalized needs.

-Corporate Culture: If the culture is sensible and communicable then it will respond to Strategic Navigational Chart of the business.
+- Corporate Culture: A sensible and communicable culture will respond to strategic navigational chart of the business.
 By understanding its place in the cause-and-effect hypothesis an organization can know its contribution in corporate culture instead of connecting with distant and uncontrollable concept of customer delight and shareholder equity.